hackclub/hackclub/workshops/login_auth/README.md

 }
 ```

-This way you can add styles to divisions, ids, the whole webpage.
+This way you can add styles to divisions, ids, and the whole webpage.
 Inspect my [CSS file](https://repl.it/@tanishqsoni/Loginauth#style.css).

 You can select different colors from a [color picker](https://www.google.com/search?q=color+picker) to give your webpage a cool colorful look.

-If you need help regarding the various keywords used in CSS, you can go through the [CSS documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
+If you need help regarding the various keywords used in CSS you can go through the [CSS documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).

 Yayyy 🎊!
-You are done with the coding part!
+You are done!!

-Take a look at [Final Code](https://repl.it/@tanishqsoni/Loginauth).
+Take a look at the [final code](https://repl.it/@tanishqsoni/Loginauth).

 ## Hooray!🎉
 You finished the Web Login Authentication Workshop by completing all tasks: